-Sedum extensive green roofs can often be installed on areas where full roof gardens could not be contemplated.
+Sedum extensive green roof systems can often be installed on areas where full roof gardens could not be contemplated.
 Please see some case studies here.
 Because they are designed to be hardy and not require regular irrigation or maintenance, vast areas on rooftops and podium decks can be greened, which if replicated across a city or district, can radically change the whole aspect of cityscapes.

 FEATURES OF EXTENSIVE GREEN ROOF SYSTEMS